biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 ![[curation8.jpg]]

    Complete your Subject.
 Select a Relation from the drop down menu, and type in an Object.
 The completion engine will help you with Objects as well.
-When done, click  "ADD" at the end of the line to add the Assertion.
-You may now add another Assertion, or review the Annotations.
+When done, click  "ADD" at the end of the line to add the assertion.
+You may now add another assertion, or review the annotations.
 For more details please see; [[How to use Completion when Editing or Creating an Assertion]] and [[Assertion Validation]].

 **Annotations** are used to provide experimental context.
 They are easy to edit and add.

-To add an Annotation, click in the TYPE box, and select the type of Annotation that you would like to ADD from the dropdown menu.
+To add an annotation, click in the TYPE box, and select the type of annotation that you would like to ADD from the dropdown menu.

 ![[curation9.jpg]]